 Bred Bank is a subsidiary of the 2nd largest bank in France, BRED Banque Populaire, and is growing rapidly here in Cambodia.
 Bred offers its customers a range of current accounts at both local and global levels, something very useful if you only spend part of the year in Cambodia.
 Bred also has a number of long term deposit accounts which may appeal to people planning on long stays here.

 Cambodia is moving towards a cashless society faster than many western countries and mobile payment services are now very widespread in Cambodia, so if you find yourself needing to transfer money, whether within the city or to a distant province, Wing is a great option.
 You can transfer up to $1,000 in one transaction with fees between $1.00 and $2.50.
 With a recent move into Fintech, Wing now also offers a virtual debit card and a payment app.
 Pipay offers mobile payments at a wide range of retailers in the capital, in some cases with discounts of 10% or more.
 Smart offers SmartLuy, which allows users to buy music or apps, and also to transfer money to family and friends.
-ABA has their E-Cash app which allows you to make online or store purchases or to pay utility bills.
+ABA has their E-Cash, an ABA Mobile feature, which allows you to make online or store purchases or to pay utility bills.
 And True money offer similar services as Wing, as well as payroll and phone top-up services.
 With more and more businesses accepting these types of payment, it is now very easy to buy goods from another city, pay electronically, and have your goods delivered by one of the many bus services here.

 If you have money to save, Cambodia offers attractive interest rates especially on Khmer Riel.
 The larger micro-finance institutions (MFIs), such as Amret or Prasac, offer rates rising as high as 8.25% 9.5% for long term fixed deposits.
 Many people worry that savings in an MFI may not be safe long term.
 The reality is that as the microfinance sector has grown, many of these MFIs have been taken over by international institutions, including banks from Japan, Korea, and Thailand, so the sector is extremely stable and safe.
 A new prakas, issued in 2016, raised the capital requirements for MFIs, leading to takeovers and some consolidation, but more importantly ensuring security and customer confidence.